Lebesgue integral: Intuitive interpretation

 The Lebesgue integral may then be defined by adding up the areas of these horizontal slabs.
+From this perspective, a key difference with the Riemann integral is that the "slabs" are no longer rectangular (cartesian products of two intervals), but instead are cartesian products of a measurable set with an interval.

 Simple functions

 An equivalent way to introduce the Lebesgue integral is to use so-called simple functions, which generalize the step functions of Riemann integration.
-Consider, for example, determining the cumulative COVID-19 case count from a graph of smoothed new daily cases (right).
+Consider, for example, determining the cumulative COVID-19 case count from a graph of smoothed cases each day (right).